dhruuvsharma/OutfitLens/README.md

 # OutfitLens

-OutfitLens is a fully offline machine learning system that identifies individual clothing and accessory items present in a combined outfit image.
-Given a render of a complete NPC outfit, the system outputs which individual items are present along with a confidence score for each.
-All training and inference run locally — no external APIs or pretrained model weights are required.

 The system is built on a ResNet-34 backbone trained from scratch using PyTorch.
 During inference, a query image is embedded into a 512-dimensional vector space and matched against a reference database of known item embeddings using cosine similarity.
 A complementary supervised classifier head is also trained and can be used alongside the embedding path.
 Confidence scores are produced via two complementary inference paths (global full-image embedding and a 3×3 regional crop grid) whose results are merged by max-score.

 ---